This article has links to products and services we love, which we may make commission from.

 Now you can truly enjoy being a tourist, and the photographer will take all your candid shots for you.

 You won’t have to deal with blurry selfies anymore because you’ll get professional, high-quality shots to show off on social media.

 Don’t forget to use #MyDubai when you upload photos on Instagram.
 The best photos are displayed on the Burj Al Arab!
 Check out the best rates here.

 - Pros: Feel like a celeb while seeing the sights

-- Cons: Quite a long day if not used to being a model!
+- Cons: Quite a long day if you are not used to being a model!

 - Duration: 5 hours